-11 Genius Storage Tricks to Make Your Garage Work Harder
+11 DIY Storage Ideas to Make Your Garage Work Harder

 If you mount hooks, brackets and other hardware only on studs, you’re wasting lots of garage storage opportunities.
-The best strategy is to add a layer of one inch plywood over the drywall or bare studs.
+The best DIY garage storage solution is to add a layer of one inch plywood over the drywall or bare studs.
 That gives you a continuous fastening surface, so you can mount storage hardware easily, arrange items in a space-efficient way and cram more stuff onto the garage wall.

 Speaking of “more stuff,” here are the 20 tools no home mechanic should be without.